pursuit-curriculum/unit-dsa/sorting-algorithms-bubble/README.md

 ## Main Problem

-Here we have our Deck of Cards class that has been simplified to generate cards that just have a numeric value.
+Here we have our Deck of Cards class, simplified to generate cards with a numeric value.
 We can generate a deck of shuffled cards.
 We want to create a method that will put the cards back in order.

 Write your own `sort` method that sorts the cards from 2 - 11.
-Do not use the array method `.sort()`
+Do not use the array method `.sort()`.

 ```js
 class DeckOfCards {